 If there is a downside to creatine monohydrate, it would be that your body might have trouble absorbing all of it.
 Which means you can pee a lot of it out.
 When people sell other types of creatine, they’ll generally claim their version has a better absorption rate.

 Creatine Ethyl Ester is thought to be absorbed into the body easier than creatine monohydrate.
-There may be some evidence this is true.
+There may be some evidence that this is true.

 However, when it comes to body composition, creatine monohydrate still looks to be superior.

 Creatine Hydrochloride is another form of creatine that is touted as being absorbed easier than creatine monohydrate.
 You’ll also see claims that it won’t make you bloated.